viocost/adv-state/README.md

 # ADV-STATE: A FEATURE RICH STATE MACHINE
 This implementation of a state machine made to overcome some limitations of famous XState.
+This is currently in Alpha stage, so documentation will be added, bugs fixed.

 # What can it do
 1. Simple state management with entry, exit and onTransition actions.